If you’re looking for a job, creating a list of companies you’re aiming for is a great place to start.

 Landing a new job often requires you to pursue multiple job opportunities at the same time.
-To streamline this process, I recommend building a list of companies that meet your location, industry, size, and corporate culture needs.
+To streamline this process, it is helpful to build a list of companies that meet your location, industry, size, and corporate culture needs.

-Below are seven tips to help you identify the right employers for your personal target company list and leverage them during your job search.
+Below are seven tips to help you identify the right employers for your personal target company list and how to leverage them during your job search.

 Document your goals.

 You may have a clear idea as to the type of role you want to pursue next, but have you thought about the kind of company you’d like to work for?
 If you haven’t already, write down the things that matter most to you when it comes to your next employer.
 Include details like the company’s size, distance from your home, industry, corporate culture, and the values the organization believes in.
 This information will help you keep your job search on track and make smart decisions about the roles you apply for.